-Watch this video for an example of someone just hammering at the pigeon stretch.
+Watch this video for an example of someone just mindlessly hammering away at a pigeon pose-like stretch.

 In both scenarios, you’ve got a nagging sensation of tightness.
 That tight sensation is misleading.
-It's not telling you that you have a "knot" that needs to be stretched.
-It’s trying to tell you that you have weak muscles there.
+It's not telling you that you have a knot that needs to be stretched, rather it’s trying to tell you that you have weak muscles in your right hip flexor.

-But we are often told to interpret chronic tightness as “I have stiff muscles that need stretching.”
+We are often told to interpret chronic tightness as a signal of stiff muscles that need stretching.
 Read more about this phenomenon here.

-In case 2, you go insane with worry because your range of motion gets worse, and you get sharp aches and pains in your groin and/or outer hip.
+In Case 2, you go insane with worry because your range of motion gets worse, and you get sharp aches and pains in your groin and outer hip.
 Your body is going into full revolt.
-You're messing up the way the bones of the hip joint articulate, and you may actually be pinching and jamming stuff as you keep trying to push the range for more progress.
+You're messing up the way the bones of your hip joint articulate, and you may actually be pinching and jamming stuff as you keep trying to push the range for more progress.

-In case 1, strengthening your hip flexors is the better option (knowing that you may get muscle soreness - possibly intense if you’re very weak).
-Strengthen the hip flexors in a shortened position AND a lengthened position.
-Above all, make sure they get stronger - not just longer.
+In case 1, strengthening your hip flexors is the better option (knowing that you may get muscle soreness, possibly intense soreness if you’re very weak).
+Strengthen the hip flexors in a shortened position and a lengthened position.
+Above all, make sure they get stronger, not just longer.

-In case 2, strengthening your butt is likely the better option (knowing that you may end up with some normal muscle soreness - possibly at a debilitating level if you’re extremely weak.
-You will need to strengthen the butt muscles in multiple positions AND potentially also the inner thighs, hamstrings, and muscles on the anterior thigh (hip flexors and knee extensors).
+In case 2, strengthening your butt is likely the better option (knowing that you may end up with some normal muscle soreness, possibly at a debilitating level if you’re extremely weak.)
+You will need to strengthen your butt muscles in multiple positions and you’ll potentially also need to strengthen your inner thighs, hamstrings, and the muscles of your anterior thighs (hip flexors and knee extensors).

-In summary, weak muscles can feel "tight."
+In summary, weak muscles can feel tight.
 Telling weak muscles to relax is a recipe for more pain.
-If stretching and massaging muscles have no positive effect after a month, change tactics and try strengthening instead.
+If stretching and massaging have no positive effect after a month, change tactics and try strengthening instead.

-You’re sitting at a computer 12-16 hours a day.
+For example, you’re sitting at a computer 12 to16 hours a day.
 You’ve got deadlines looming.
-You’re pounding away at the keyboard with a jug of coffee and a bag of pork rinds on your desk.
-As the deadlines loom, your shoulders creep into your ears, your hip flexors tighten, your low back muscles tense, your knees, ankles, wrists, etc. lock up...
+You’re pounding away at the keyboard with a jug of coffee and a bag of pork rinds.
+As the deadline get closer, your shoulders creep into your ears; your hip flexors tighten; your lower back muscles tense; your knees, ankles, and wrists lock up.

 You aren't sleeping well.
 You pass out with your phone on your pillow.
-The few hours of sleep are restless and filled with anxiety.
-You wake up and immediately check your phone for work or catch up on the news or see what's on your social media...
+The few hours of sleep you do get are restless and filled with anxiety.
+You wake up and immediately check your phone for work or catch up on the news or see what's on social media.